open-spatial-lab/groundwork-bridgeport/README.md

 ## Data Biography
 ### Demographic
 Demographic variables are from the American Community Surveys (2017-2021 5-Year Estimates) via [Social Explorer](https://www.socialexplorer.com/explore-tables).
-Demographic variables include: Population,
+Demographic variables include:
+- Census Tract GEOID
+- A14006.
+Median Household Income (In 2021 Inflation Adjusted Dollar)
+- A13003A.
+Poverty Status in 2020 for Children Under 18
+- A12002.
+Highest Educational Attainment for Population 25 Years and Over
+- A17005.
+Unemployment Rate for Civilian Population in Labor Force 16 Years and Over
+- A04001.
+Hispanic or Latino by Race - Total Population; Hispanic or Latino; Non Hispanic or Latino: White Alone, Black or African American Alone, American Indian and Alaska Native Alone, Asian Alone, Native Hawaiin and Pacticic Islander Alone

 ### Energy burden
 - Energy burden and average annual energy costs are from the [US Department of Energy's LEAD Tool](https://www.energy.gov/scep/slsc/lead-tool)https://www.energy.gov/scep/slsc/lead-tool).*